secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 #### Microsoft SBOM Tool

-[In 2022](https://devblogs.microsoft.com/engineering-at-microsoft/microsoft-open-sources-software-bill-of-materials-sbom-generation-tool/), Microsoft released [their SBOM generation tool](https://github.com/microsoft/sbom-tool), aptly named "SBOM Tool".
+[In 2022](https://devblogs.microsoft.com/engineering-at-microsoft/microsoft-open-sources-software-bill-of-materials-sbom-generation-tool/), Microsoft released [their SBOM generation tool](https://github.com/microsoft/sbom-tool), aptly named _SBOM Tool_.
 According to `README.md` and [the commandline docs](https://github.com/microsoft/sbom-tool/blob/main/docs/sbom-tool-cli-reference.md) it can generate SBOMs for container images and supports several package ecosystems (through the [Component Detection](https://github.com/microsoft/component-detection) library).
 Images seem to be accessed through the running Docker daemon (specifying sha256 hashes of local images with `-di sha256:<hash>` works), but there is no documentation about different usage options, other than specifying an image tag.